 Wilderness in Wisconsin Dells is a big resort covering a large area.
 There are three main areas: Wilderness Hotel, Glacier Canyon, and Wilderness on the Lake.

 The typical hotel rooms are in the Wilderness Hotel.
-These rooms have the slim variety you would expect from a typical hotel and generally sleep up to 4-7 people.
-For a hotel room, they are well equipped.
-There is a mini fridge, a counter with bar stools, coffee tables to eat at, a coffee maker, a microwave, and drawers.
-Ours had two queen beds plus a loveseat.
-Unfortunately, there aren’t options for kids’ bunks.
+These rooms have the basic options you would expect from a typical hotel and generally sleep up to 4-7 people.
+There is a mini fridge, a counter with bar stools, coffee tables to eat at, a coffee maker, and a microwave.
+Ours had two queen beds plus a pull-out sofa.
+Unfortunately, there aren’t any options for kids’ bunks.
 These hotel rooms allow you to walk to three of the four indoor waterparks.
-There is a lot of foot traffic along these halls.
+There is a lot of foot traffic along these halls on the second floor.
+Request the 3rd floor for a quieter room.

 The third large lodging building is Wilderness on the Lake.
 This is across Lake Delton from the rest of the resort.
-These options are even larger, with the smallest room sleeping up to 9 people.
+These options are even larger, with the smallest room accommodating 9 people.
 They all have full kitchens and living areas.
-From Wilderness on the Lake, you can walk indoors to Cubby’s Cove, but to get to the rest of the attractions and waterparks, you must take the shuttle.
+From Wilderness on the Lake, you can walk indoors to Cubby’s Cove, but to get to the rest of the attractions and waterparks, you must take the free shuttle.
 There is also a water taxi in the warmer months.

 Finally, there is a selection of cabins, villas, and condos.
-These are generally separate buildings, which should be quieter, but you will likely have to walk outside to get to the attractions.
-They all have full kitchens.
+These are generally separate buildings that should be quieter, but you will likely have to walk outside and take the shuttle to reach the attractions.
+These lodging options all have full kitchens.
 The smallest can sleep up to 9 people, and the largest can sleep up to 22 people.
 It’s time to gather the whole family!
 Pay attention to where you book; these are sprinkled around the resort.

 Check-in